 Has an employer-option DPC cohort ever been OLDER than its FFS counterpart?

-Or ever entered a DPC option with a HIGHER past claims experience?
+Or ever entered a DPC option with a HIGHER prior claims experience?

 But DPC advocates could go some of the way long way toward reassuring ordinary employers by demonstrating measurable similarities between cohort members being studied.
 Say, for example, that a DPC group had virtually the same claims as an FFS group in a claims year prior to creation of a DPC option.
 Unfortunately, for some reason, whenever these type of comparison have been made, the DPC cohort has turned out to to have had a history of smaller pre-DPC claims.
 This might be because, as Milliman warned, direct primary care is a cherry-picking machine.